What is User Analysis: A Complete Guide with Methods & Tools11 min read

 Cohort retention analysis is the process of tracking user engagement with the product over time.
 However, instead of looking at the user population as a whole, it looks at specific user groups linked to specific events or timeframes.

-There are three primary situations where teams conduct a user analysis:
+There are four primary situations where you can conduct a user analysis:

-This chapter will guide you through the step-by-step process and best practices for user analysis.
+This part will guide you through the step-by-step process and best practices for user analysis.
 Let’s dive right in!

 Step 1: Segment your users based on user personas